ndronos/c-nomorph/Adamson-2011/README.md

 how to bring in classes, structure.
 OO, and the other tools that JavaScript provides to set things right.
 But it;s DIY: JavaScript lets you be a good programmer, but doesn't force you to.
+How you structure your code and how you deal with problems is up to you.

 (Adamson, 2011)
 ```